 Use of calculator or log table etc. is strictly prohibited.

 The candidates have to appear for CET 2019 as per the schedule and eligibility for the respective courses, to become eligible for further process of determination of merit/admission.

 Candidates will not be allowed to carry any Modern Electronic Equipment, Gadgets, Pagers, Mobile Phones, Bluetooth, Markers, White Fluid, Calculator, Wireless sets, bits of paper, books/note etc. into the exam hall.

 There will be no lockers available at the exam hall or the centre to keep the items mentioned above, hence, candidates should avoid carrying them.

 The candidates are not allowed to wear/carry any type of wrist-watch in the exam hall/room.
 Candidates must stay alert to check the Bell Timings for Caution Bells at different intervals.

-Along with the CET 2018 Admission Ticket, the candidate has to carry any one valid Identity Card like Passport/Aadhar Card/PAN Card/College Identity Card, etc.
+Along with the Karnataka CET 2019 Admission Ticket, the candidate has to carry any one valid Identity Card like Passport/Aadhar Card/PAN Card/College Identity Card, etc.